 Cross-purchase agreement: Each business owner buys and is the beneficiary of a life insurance policy on the other shareholders.
-Upon the death of the first owner, the remaining shareholders receive the death benefit from the life insurance policy(ies).
+In the example below:1

-In this hypothetical example,1 the ABC Corp is valued at \$1,500,000.
-Shareholders A, B, and C each have a one-third ownership of \$500,000 in the business.
-Each shareholder buys a \$250,000 life insurance policy on the other two (so, in total, six policies are purchased).
-If shareholder C were to pass away, shareholders A and B would each use the death benefit from their \$250,000 policies on C's life to buy out C's interest in the corporation.
+- ABC Corp is valued at \$1,500,000.
+Shareholders A, B, and C each have a one-third ownership of \$500,000 in the business. - Each shareholder buys a \$250,000 life insurance policy on the other two - in total, six policies are purchased. - Owner C passes away; owners A and B each receive the death benefit from their \$250,000 policies on C's life. - Owners A and B use this death benefit to buy out C's interest in the corporation. - Owners A and B would have an additional \$250,000 in basis which could have a positive impact on future tax amounts if the business sold in the future.